joeberkovitz/qgis-nautical/index.md

 laterally by clicking and dragging.
 To its right you can also see **Zoom In** and **Zoom Out** tools.

-- On the left side of the screen the **Layers panel** shows the set of layers available for viewing in the map.
+- On the left side of the screen the **Layers panel** shows the set of *layers* available for viewing in the map.
+A checkbox next to a layer means you can see it in the map view.

-- On the bottom, the **Coordinates** box shows the lat/long of the mouse position.
+- On the bottom, the **Coordinates** box shows the latitude and longitude of the mouse position.

 - On the bottom, the **Scale** control displays and also controls the scale of the map view.

 #### Pan and zoom the map